Shift3/standards-and-practices/native/xamarin/README.md

 By default, Visual Studio uses the more spacious Allman style.

 ## Three Projects - But Concentrate on Shared
-Concentrate your business logic and general layout / styles in the shared project.
-An Android and iOS project each are provided in standard Xamarin solutions for custom renderers and platform specific code (still written in C#).
-Use custom renderers to perform explicit mutations on elements as they are drawn per platform.
-For instance, adding a custom border to an Android text-entry.
+Xamarin projects targeting mobile devices typically have three projects in one solution.
+Structure your business logic and general layout / styles in the *shared project*.
+An Android and iOS project each are provided in Xamarin solutions for custom renderers and platform specific stuff (still written in C#).
+Use custom renderers, for example, to perform explicit mutations on elements as they are drawn per platform.
+For instance, adding a custom border to an Android text entry control.

 ## Know Your Layout Tools
-Research `Grid`, `StackLayout` and `RelativeLayout`.
-Know what they do and use them *appropriately*.
-Don't use `Grid` when you need `StackLayout`, etc.  Don't needlessly nest layouts.
+Research `Grid`, `StackLayout` and `RelativeLayout`, Et al.  Know what they do and use them *appropriately*.
+Do not use `Grid` when you need `StackLayout`, etc.  Don't needlessly nest layouts, please.
 And don't use `AbsoluteLayout` unless you totally need to for a legitimate reason.

 https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/controls/layouts

+Remember, in Xamarin, `z-index` is controlled by the order elements are described in the XAML documents.
+And you *can* use negative margins.

 ## Use MVVM and Data Binding
 Code-behind should be used as a last resort but there are certainly reasons to extend your view in your code-behind file.
 Don't be a purist, but always endeavor to bind properties and `Command` members.
 When commands aren't exposed as a `BindableProperty` member then use `EventToCommand` pattern.